sylviajebet/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 ## 6-states.sql

 A script that creates the database hbtn_0d_usa and the table states (in the database hbtn_0d_usa) on your MySQL server.

+## 7-cities.sql

+A script that creates the database hbtn_0d_usa and the table cities (in the database hbtn_0d_usa) on your MySQL server.